Ohio Police Radio Encryption: Columbus, Cleveland, Cincinnati & Statewide Status

 Southwest Ohio (Cincinnati)

-The Cincinnati metro area spanning into Kentucky and Indiana has taken varied approaches.
-Cincinnati PD has partial encryption while Hamilton County maintains more open communications compared to other major Ohio counties.
+Cincinnati PD has partial encryption while Hamilton County maintains more open communications than other major Ohio counties.
+The metro spills into Kentucky and Indiana, where local departments follow their own states' patterns.

 - Cincinnati PD: Partial encryption